SoneThaya/DatingApp-dotnet-angular/README.md

 ## To start backend

 - cd into `API` folder
-- in terminal run `dotnet watch run`
+- in terminal run `dotnet watch --no-hot-reload`

 ## To Start the Angular Front End